/ Business Services

 Donations to Outside Nonprofits

 Donations to other nonprofits (i.e. 501(c)3s) are permitted, however the expense must come from a discretionary fund (not an operating, sponsored program, professional development, or other non-discretionary fund).
 If a donation exceeds $100, Business Services must approve the donation prior to it being made.
-Approval is not required for pass-through fundraisers (i.e. Dance Marathon).
+Approval is not required for pass-through fundraisers (e.g. Dance Marathon).
 Donations stemming from an employee forgoing a service award are also allowable and do not need Business Services approval.

 Incentives